TUMcps/CORA/unitTests/ci/README-CORA-docker.md

 This might take a while the first time you run it.
 Please make sure you specified the desired Matlab version within `Dockerfile`.

+To build the Dockerfile from scratch, see the `./build` folder.

 ## Run docker

 Additionally, the MATLAB licence server is passed,